2hands10fingers/Pitchfork-ML/README.md

   - We identify and break up each review by paragraphs
     - We will determine the SD of how many paragraphs are featured in each review
-    - Determine average number of each paragraphs per review
+    - Determine avg number of each paragraphs per review

   Sentences

   - Identify the avg # of sentences per these identified paragraphs.
-  - Identify the avg/SD # of sentences
+  - Identify the avg/SD # of sentences per review

   Words

    - avg number of words per sentence of each paragraph (excluding special marks)
-   - Identify trends of the parts of speech used for every sentence
+   - Identify trends of the parts of speech used for every sentence (i.e., nouns, verbs, pronouns, etc.)

   Cleanup

-  - We'll need to think about cleaning up the data for any superflous content
+  - We'll need to think about cleaning up the data for any superfluous content
     - Punctuation is one of them
     - Others have yet to be determined

-### Stoage
+### Storage
   Pickling
    - We're using the method of pickling to flatten the data for easier access since there's _a lot_ of it.